-Manhattan is a city located in the state of Kansas.
+While the name may remind you of the borough in New York City, the Manhattan that we examine here is a city located in the state of Kansas.
 It is located in Riley County, with part of the city located in Pottawatomie.
 It is the county seat of Riley County.
-This city is most-known for having a college-town vibe, as it is the location of Kansas State University.
-It is also known by its nickname “The Little Apple” to New York City’s “Big Apple.”
-According to recent estimates, the population of Manhattan is 54,983.
+This city is most known for having a college-town vibe, as it is the location of Kansas State University.

 The population continued to grow as Fifty-Niners came to the area following the discovery of gold.
 The city flourished by selling supplies to miners.
 Later that year, the first newspaper was established.
 The population was continuing to grow, especially with the arrival of the Kansas Pacific Railroad.